mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 Notebook: [`00-Models-IO/01-Prompt-Templates.ipynb`](./00-Models-IO/01-Prompt-Templates.ipynb):

 We can use prompt templates to define parametrized messages/instructions for the chatbot.
 These are an alternative to using f-string literals.

+**Personal opinion**: I have the impression that most of these prompt templates are an excessive wrapping that in many cases is not really necessary.

 ```python
 ### -- LLM Models